 New languages come along all the time, sometimes with the sort of corporate oomph that helped Swift and Go become popular quickly.

 Most of the reasons why languages are favorites are common from class to class: simplicity, utility, familiarity.
-This time around, a few students mentioned that they like object-oriented programming or higher-order functions, and that their favorite language supports them well.
+This time around, several students mentioned that they like object-oriented programming or large libraries, and that their favorite language supports them well.

 I suspect that Python's popularity derives much from how easy it is to whip up useful programs quickly.
 For example, to generate the tag cloud above from the list of languages and their counts, I needed a text file containing each language's name as often as it appeared in the survey.
 It took me only a minute or so to write this Python program to generate the text file for me.
-This combination of speed and utility stands out starkly in comparison to Java, C, and Ada, the other languages most of you know.
-Languages like Ruby would fare as well.
+This combination of utility and programming speed stands out starkly in comparison to Java, C, and C++, the other languages most of you know.
+Languages like Ruby would fare as well in this regard.

 My favorite answer of all time to "Why is this language your favorite?" was I liked the challenges we had to solve while I was learning Java.
 That says nothing about the language, of course, but it reminds me that solving fun problems is why so many of us like to program at all.